See my Instant Pot Cheeseburger Soup for a weeknight dinner idea. It’s a must try!

 After you brown your ground beef and onion, throw in more chopped veggies.
 No, you wouldn’t typically eat all of these veggies on a burger, but they are so essential to this soup to pull in more layers of flavor!

 After you mix your veggies, pour in the cream of chicken soup and give it a good stir, and start your Instant Pot.
-Remember, we don’t add any diary products like the Half & Half or cheese soup until after pressure cooking has finished.
+Remember, we don’t add any diary products like the Half & Half or cheese into the soup until after pressure cooking has finished.

 After pressure cooking is done and pressure is released, add in the other ingredients and stir.
 Serve immediately with crackers or crusty bread.
 I think this meal will be one the entire family approves of!
 Enjoy!

 - 2 russet potatoes, Use large russets, scrubbed and cut into cubes

 - 2 10.5 oz cheese soup, 2 cans, it doesn't matter what brand